Standard Oil: China

 Mei An was launched in 1901 and was the first vessel in the fleet.
-Other vessels included Mei Chuen, Mei Foo, Mei Hung, Mei Kiang, Mei Lu, Mei Tan, Mei Su, Mei Xia, Mei Ying, and Mei Yun.
+Other vessels included Mei Chuen, Mei Foo, Mei Hung, Mei Kiang, Mei Lu, Mei Tan, Mei Su, Mei Hsia, Mei Ying, and Mei Yun.
 Mei Hsia, a tanker, was specially designed for river duty.
 It was built by New Engineering and Shipbuilding Works of Shanghai, who also built the 500-ton launch Mei Foo in 1912.

 Mei Hsia ("Beautiful Gorges") was launched in 1926 and carried 350 tons of bulk oil in three holds, plus a forward cargo hold, and space between decks for carrying general cargo or packed oil.
-She had a length of 206 ft, a beam of 32 ft, a depth of 10 ft 6 in, and had a bullet-proof wheelhouse.
+She had a length of 206 ft, a beam of 32 ft, a depth of 10 ft 6 in, and had a bulletproof wheelhouse.
 Mei Ping ("Beautiful Tranquility"), launched in 1927, was designed off-shore, but assembled and finished in Shanghai.
 Its oil-fuel burners came from the U.S. and water-tube boilers came from England.

-In the Middle East
+Middle East

-Standard Oil Company and Socony-Vacuum Oil Company became partners in providing markets for the oil reserves in the Middle East.
+Standard Oil and Socony-Vacuum Oil Company became partners in providing markets for the oil reserves in the Middle East.
 In 1906, SOCONY (later Mobil) opened its first fuel terminals in Alexandria.
 It explored in Palestine before the World War broke out, but ran into conflict with the local authorities.